-Before we delve into the knowledge of how powerful prayer can be, let us first understand what the Bible says about prayer.
+Before we delve into how powerful prayer can be, let us understand what the Bible says about prayer.

-Another description of prayer that is also often mentioned in the Bible is crying out to the Lord.
-Just like what King Hezekiah and prophet Isaiah did when they were about to be attacked by the Assyrian King Sennacherib in 2 Chronicles 32.
-In verse 20, it says that “King Hezekiah and the prophet Isaiah son of Amoz cried out in prayer to heaven about this.”.
-By crying out to the Lord in prayer, King Hezekiah and prophet Isaiah were able to communicate with God, present their petitions, and were able to receive God’s favor.
+Another description of prayer often mentioned in the Bible is crying out to the Lord, just like King Hezekiah and prophet Isaiah did when they were about to be attacked by the Assyrian King Sennacherib in 2 Chronicles 32.
+In verse 20, it says, “King Hezekiah and the prophet Isaiah son of Amoz cried out in prayer to heaven about this.”.
+By crying out to the Lord in prayer, King Hezekiah and prophet Isaiah communicated with God, presented their petitions, and received God’s favor.

-With all of these, prayer is not limited to certain topics or certain petitions.
+With all these, prayer is not limited to certain topics or petitions.
 But through prayer, we can ask and talk to God about anything.
-Just like what the apostle Paul wrote in Philippians 4:6-7 that says, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus”.
+Just like the apostle Paul wrote in Philippians 4:6-7, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+And the peace of God, which transcends all understanding, will guard your hearts and minds in Christ Jesus”.

-With this understanding, we pray to God to thank Him for all the things He has done in our lives.
+With this understanding, we pray to God to thank Him for everything He has done in our lives.
 We pray to express how much we love Him.
 We pray to ask for His guidance and protection.
 We pray to praise His holy Name.
-We pray to honor Him despite what circumstances we are in.
+We pray to honor Him despite the circumstances we are in.
 For this is the very essence of prayer, to talk to God about anything and everything.

-But we need to keep in mind that even though prayer can be about anything, long or short, silent or aloud, it should be done in a form of true communication with God and not for our own public recognition just like what Jesus said in Matthew 6:5-8:
+But we need to keep in mind that even though prayer can be about anything, long or short, silent or aloud, it should be done in the form of true communication with God and not for our public recognition, just like what Jesus said in Matthew 6:5-8:

 “And when you pray, do not be like the hypocrites, for they love to pray standing in the synagogues and on the street corners to be seen by others.
 Truly I tell you, they have received their reward in full.
 6 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 7 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 8 Do not be like them, for your Father knows what you need before you ask him.”